Undergraduate Academic Advising, The Milnes Advising Center

 Continuing Student — a student who has completed UNT Orientation

 Advising is available year-round for continuing students.
-After you complete orientation and complete your first year, you are considered a continuing student.
+After you complete orientation and have registered for your first semester, you are considered a continuing student.
+Students can schedule appointments with the CVAD Advisor of their choice.

 Academic Standing: Students with an advising hold due to academic probation or other standings should schedule an appointment with their advisor.
 This is how you will get the hold removed to register for future classes.